-Information and Support: For any information and support you may contact the Office of the Registrar located in the Medical College.
+For any information and support during the course of your study you may contact the Office of the Registrar.
 You will be guided depending on the information required.

-Students' Personal Record: Students must inform the Student Records Office, section of the Office of the Registrar of any change in address or telephone numbers as soon as a change takes place and students are required to update the address, telephone numbers and e-mail address on AKUROSS through Self-service.
+Students' Personal Record: Students must inform the Student Records Office, section of the Office of the Registrar, located within the School of Nursing, in case there is a change in address or telephone numbers as soon as a change takes place; students must update the address and telephone numbers and on AKUROSS through Self-service.